 Sibling rate of 3 – 20%; the risk doesn’t vary depending on the gender of the affected child or their sibling.
 There is, however, difficulty in truly commenting on the sibling risk currently as studies were at the time when Aspergers were generally included (MZ twin rate 36 – 96%)

 - Fragile X

 - Smith-Lemli-Opitz syndrome

-Other chromosomal “hotspots” include chromosomes: 1, 2, 3q, 5p, 7q, 11q, 12q, 13q, 16p, 17, 18q, 21p, 22q, and X.
+Other chromosomal “hotspots” include chromosomes 1, 2, 3q, 5p, 7q, 11q, 12q, 13q, 16p, 17, 18q, 21p, 22q, and X.

-There is contention surrounding the very significant increase in numbers of persons with autism spectrum disorder and whether this represents a true increase which has occurred through either increased overall incidence or increased recognition of the disorder or whether this represents over-diagnosis.
+There is contention surrounding the very significant increase in the number of persons with autism spectrum disorder and whether this represents a true increase which has occurred through either increased overall incidence or increased recognition of the disorder or whether this represents over-diagnosis.
 Due to the lack of a sensitive and specific diagnostic test, this is difficult to determine.

-Symptoms are typically noted at 12 – 24 months but may be noted earlier where there is associated severe developmental delays; delayed diagnosis may be seen where the child is able to learn and compensate for their deficits.
+Symptoms are typically noted at 12 – 24 months but may be noted earlier where there are associated severe developmental delays; delayed diagnosis may be seen where the child is able to learn and compensate for their deficits.

-Autism is multifactorial and despite advances over the last 75 years, exact pathogenesis is not determined and may indeed vary amongst children.
-Whilst genetic associations have been found, these are not sufficient alone and likely require interplay of environmental stressors/triggers in order to result in the clinical condition of autism.
+Autism is multifactorial, and despite advances over the last 75 years, exact pathogenesis is not determined and may indeed vary amongst children.
+Whilst genetic associations have been found, these are not sufficient alone and likely require an interplay of environmental stressors/triggers in order to result in the clinical condition of autism.

 Suggested genetic, environmental and biological mechanisms in the development of autism